Gopendranath/Rag-pdf-chat-backend/README.md

 - **Unsupported file type**: When file type is not allowed
 - **Too many files**: When file count exceeds limits
 - **Upload errors**: General upload failures with cleanup

-## 🛠️ Development Notes

-- Files are stored with unique names to prevent conflicts
-- Directory structure is created automatically
-- All file operations include proper error handling
-- Static file serving is configured for easy access to uploads

 ## Setup dotenv